Finding Graph Isomorphisms in Heated Spaces in Almost No Time: Experimental results

-We apply our framework on tree graphs of size $N = 500$. $\rho$, the degree distribution, and $C$ are shown in Figure \ref{fig:trees}.
+We apply our framework to random tree graphs on $n = 500$ vertices.
+The eigenvalue counting function $\rho$, the degree distribution, and the heatmap of $C$ are shown in Figure~\ref{fig:trees}.

-\subsection{Paley graphs}
+\subsubsection{Paley graphs}

-We finally apply our formalism on Paley graphs, for which we show the non-augmented and augmented versions in Figure \ref{fig:paynoblowup}.
-We start by evaluating curvature on the augmented graphs shown in Figure \ref{fig:paynoblowupcur}.
-They exhibit total symmetry in curvature among the original nodes, on the one hand, and the auxiliary on the other.
+We apply our framework to Paley graphs, for which we show the non-subdivided and subdivided versions in Figure~\ref{fig:paynoblowup}.
+We start by evaluating curvature on the subdivided graphs shown in Figure~\ref{fig:paynoblowupcur}.
+They exhibit complete degeneracy in curvature among the original vertices, and likewise among the subdivision vertices (not all subdivision vertices share similar curvature but those differences are not visually detectable).

-We show the results of the symmetry breaking construction for vertex identification in Figure \ref{fig:payblowup}.
-We then compute curvatures associated with the resultant graphs shown in Figure \ref{fig:payblowupcur}.
-They exhibit a clear breaking of symmetry of the green nodes allowing us to identify an isomorphic mapping between the nodes by the values of their sorted curvatures.
+We show the results of the vertex-individualization construction in Figure~\ref{fig:payblowup}.
+We then compute curvatures associated with the resultant graphs shown in Figure~\ref{fig:payblowupcur}.
+They exhibit clear vertex separation, allowing us to identify an isomorphic mapping between vertices using sorted curvature values.